dmoore5050/NSS_wordpress_theme/README.md

 Programs page changes:

-- Add landing page for programs, directing user to one of two pages:
- 1. **COMPLETE** - Bootcamp - use current programs page as Bootcamp-specific page.
- 2. **WAITING ON CONTENT FROM JOHN** - Evenings - use Bootcamp page as template.
+ **WAITING ON CONTENT FROM JOHN** - Evenings - use Bootcamp page as template.

 #Phase 4

 - Add crowdsourced donations plug in.

  1. specs (plug in to use, donor levels, subscription parameters) need to be fleshed out with John.

 - Add donate blurb to Community page